ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

 The Birkhoff-von Neumann theorem states that, in dimension $n$, the convex polytope $B$ of doubly convex matrices [1] is the convex hull of the set of $n \times n$ permutation matrices.
 This polytope is called the Birkhoff polytope [2].

-Can we use this fact to turn
+Can we use this fact to solve the assignment problem with a convex, interior point approach?

 $$
 $$